BlockMen/doors/README.txt

   door_glass.png
   door_trapdoor.png

-All other textures (created by PilzAdam): WTFPL
+All other textures created by PilzAdam (WTFPL)

 License of sounds